IoT1220/FSLog/README.md

 - **FL + SL Integration**: Collaborative training while ensuring data privacy and reducing the computational load on the client.
 - **multilayer privacy protection mechanism**: Combining feature filtering and irreversible protection techniques to effectively reduce reconstruction success and safeguard data privacy.
 - **a model-splitting (SL-BERT）**: with the server sharing the backbone of the resource-intensive transformer and clients maintaining lightweight embeddings and personalized heads to reduce local computing power load.
-- **Prompt-Driven RCA**: Construct powerful prompts to guide LLMs in accurate fault reasoning.
+- **The personalized local model via FedAvg and EMA (FL-EMA)**: integrate component-driven log clustering with personalized fine-tuning to enhances model’s generalization and adaptability in heterogeneous environments.
-- **Modular & Extensible**: Fully script-based pipeline with CLI tools for preprocessing, KG construction, RCA, and evaluation.
+- **Modular & Extensible**: our containerized deployment demonstrates enables rapid fault localization and recovery, effectively protecting enterprise data.

 ## 📄 Dataset Description
 ### This study evaluates two datasets: